ShrutiNathavani/Text_Summarization/README.md

 We welcome contributions to this project.
 To contribute, please follow the standard Github workflow and create a pull request.

+## License

+This project is licensed under the MIT License - see the LICE file for details.

 ## Acknowledgements